Mirlan-code/Time-Table-Scheduling/README.md

 ### Frontend

-The installation process of the frontend part of this application is described in its repositury readme file.
+The installation process of the frontend part of this application is described in its repository readme file.

 ## Running the tests